Are you planning on making some pies to celebrate the holiday season? Or, perhaps you just want to bake a special pie for someone who you love soon.

 Since vegetable shortening has a higher melting point than butter, it’s easier for the shortening to hold its shape during the baking process.
 Some who use butter to make pie crusts wind up using a mixture of shortening and butter.

 The only potential issue with making pie crust using shortening is that the crust might not be flaky.
-If you’re after a flaky pie crust, then using another fat source alongside the shortening is recommended.
+If you’re after a flaky crust, using another fat source alongside the shortening is recommended.

 Lard Could Work

 Lard could work as a butter substitute in a pie crust recipe.
-In fact, people often use lard when they’re making pie crusts for pot pies or quiche.
+In fact, people often use lard when they’re making crusts for pot pies or quiche.

 However, the flavoring and consistency of lard will vary when purchasing different brands.
 It might not always be easy to predict.

-If you’re baking a dessert pie, then you might be better off going with one of the other substitutes.
+If you’re baking a dessert pie, you might be better off going with one of the other substitutes.
 Regardless, it’s good to know that lard is useful if you ever want to make a homemade pot pie or quiche.

 You have many options to consider if you wish to make a pie crust without butter.
 Butter is used in most standard pie crust recipes, but you can substitute the ingredient out if you’d like.